coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 terms are called *proof terms*.

-.. exn:: No focused proof
+.. exn:: No focused proof.

 Coq raises this error message when one attempts to use a proof editing command out of the proof editing mode.